Bitcoin near three-month lows after tepid response to NYSE owner's futures

 LONDON/NEW YORK (Reuters) - Bitcoin struggled on Wednesday to recover from the three-month lows it reached a day earlier, moves that traders blamed on a lukewarm reception for a futures product from the owner of the New York Stock Exchange.

-Bitcoin, the biggest cryptocurrency by market capitalization, fell 2% to $8,364 in early trading BTC=BTSP.
+Bitcoin, the biggest cryptocurrency by market capitalization, fell 2% to $8,364 in early trading.
 It plunged as much as 15% on Tuesday, briefly breaching $8,000, in its biggest one-day drop since July 16, before recovering some of its losses.

-The Intercontinental Exchange (ICE.N), the NYSE owner, listed its Bakkt bitcoin futures on Monday, which many crypto enthusiasts expected would lead to an influx of money from larger investors.
+The Intercontinental Exchange, the NYSE owner, listed its Bakkt bitcoin futures on Monday, which many crypto enthusiasts expected would lead to an influx of money from larger investors.

 The opening of Bakkt, ICE’s bitcoin futures platform, was regularly cited for bitcoin’s steep gains earlier in the year.